fedexist/my-cookiecutter-template/docs/pypi_release_checklist.rst

         git push

 #.
-Push the tags, creating the new release on both GitHub and PyPI:
+Push the tags, creating the new release on both Gitlab and PyPI:

     .. code-block:: bash